idilpreetsingh/comp698-final/README.md

 (Note: i forget to mention above, i used ‘git log’ frequency throughout the final to see if files updating was successful while push to repositories)
-(and i tried few different ways to create coloums for terminal output but it didntt work)